FAQs

 What’s therapy all about?

-Therapy offers a unique opportunity to explore your experiences to date, and to provide a safe space from which thoughts and feelings can be expressed but also, at times, challenged.
-It is not always easy, but with better understanding of experiences and how they are felt, it can offer a great way to better understand yourself.
+Therapy offers a unique opportunity to explore your experiences to date, and to provide a safe space from which thoughts and feelings can be expressed but also challenged.
+It is not always easy, but with better understanding of experiences and how they are felt by you, it can offer a great way to better understand yourself.

 How long does it last?

-Therapy is a very personal process and the length of time it takes it dependent on the individual and the issues they wish to explore.
+Therapy is a very personal process and the length of time it takes it dependent on the individual and the themes we explore.
 I have worked with people in short term therapy, lasting between 6-8 weeks, and long term therapy lasting years.
-Short term work is often sort out when faced with a specific life event, such as a death of a loved one.
-And long term work is catered more for issues to do with relation, both to self and others.
+Short term work is often sort out when faced with a specific life event, such as a loss of a job that was significant.
+Long term work is catered more for issues centred around relationships - both to self and others.

 How often should I attend?

 I work with people on a weekly basis.
 This is because therapy needs enough time given to it to stand a chance of working, and anything less than weekly sessions is not enough time.
-I will sometimes consider drop-in sessions for clients who have since left therapy and feel they need a bit of support.
+I will sometimes consider drop-in sessions for clients who have since left therapy and feel they need a bit of support, this can be requested as a therapy MOT session, and is 90 minutes and priced differently than the standard 50 minutes for regular sessions.

 Do you offer online sessions?